-CAIS is located at 150 Oak Street, San Francisco, CA 94102.
+CAIS preschool is located at 150 Oak Street, San Francisco, CA 94102.
 The street the preschool is on is quiet, which is good for drop-offs and pickups.
 There are two more buildings that house its elementary and middle school schools.
 CAIS middle school is located at 888 Turk Street.
 But the campus is moving to 19th Avenue in Fall 2024.

 Chinese American International School (CAIS) Review

-This article is mainly a review of the CAIS preschool.
+This article is mainly a review of the CAIS preschool and CAIS kindergarten.
 Once you get into the preschool, your child is generally in for the rest of the way if your family and child are in good standing.
-CAIS goes from Pre-K (three years old) all the way to the 8th grade.
+CAIS goes from Pre-K (two years old) all the way to the 8th grade.

 Therefore, if your child gets in and enjoys the experience, you won't have to worry about applying to middle school.
 Further, if you have a younger child, he or she will automatically be admitted, provided your family is in good standing.

 Atmosphere / Facilities: 4.2/5

 CAIS has a nice preschool campus with a large indoor area, separate classrooms, and a good sized outdoor playground.
 The outdoor playground is a plus compared to many other preschools.
 The school is actively trying to recruit diverse students and families to the program.

 In 2024, when the new 6.5 acre campus is ready for students, Chinese American International School will have one of the best atmospheres in all of San Francisco.
 CAIS has already hosted a number of events there and it's been wonderful to have so much space.